UsoltsevaNata/BDD-testing-Petclinic/README.md

 ## Authors and contributors

-- **Advisor and minor contributor:** Vladimir A. Parkhomenko, Senior Lecturer at SPbPU ICSC.
+- **Advisor and minor contributor:** Vladimir A. Parkhomenko, *Senior Lecturer at SPbPU ICSC*

-- **Test development and co‑author of Enhanced Gherkin modifications with Svetlana V. Gerus:** Natalia E. Usoltseva, student of SPbPU ICSC.
+- **Test development and co‑author of Enhanced Gherkin modifications with Svetlana V. Gerus:** Natalia E. Usoltseva, *student at SPbPU ICSC*

-- **Original author of Enhanced Gherkin Framework:** Svetlana V. Gerus.
+- **Original author of Enhanced Gherkin Framework:** Svetlana V. Gerus, *student at SPbPU ICSC*

 ## License Warranty